🍃Pasture-Raised Bulk Pork from Our Farm

 First-time bulk buyers are often surprised how straightforward the process is.

 Pasture raised, heritage breed Kunekune pork, corn free, soy free, non-GMO.
-Average weight of cut is 1 lbs.
+Average weight of package is .75 lb.
 USDA Inspected.

 General Kunekune hog guideline: